JugesPatel/dmblog/_posts/2021-10-07-Setting-up-your-first-game.md

 We want a setting simple enough for the players to grasp, but also one that has an air of mystery.
 We also want to give the players the direction of the adventure, you could call this the *quest*.
 It doesn't have to be the detailed write-up, just the problem that the adventurers are trying to solve.
 And with that, let's try this out:

 >In the small mining town of Cloverton, there spreads a great evil...
 Crawling, shambling closer to the light, something has been unearthed that had been buried away for a very long time.
 It may have been by natural forces inside the mountain or perhaps excavations by the Lion's Head Mining Company, but whatever it is needs to be dealt with.
-It started slowly, with a few miners going missing but now the surrounding wildlife has been scared off and the people are starting to question the dwindling supply of miners showing up to work every day.
+It started slowly, with a few miners going missing but now the surrounding wildlife has been scared off and the people are starting to question the dwindling supply of able-bodied miners.
 The Lion's Head Mining Company has put out a contract for helping them solve their little problem and you, brave adventurer, are the one for the job.

 Give your players a pitch and sit back as they come up with the craziest backgrounds to fit into your world.
 Meanwhile, we shall work on actually building out the town of Cloverton and figure out what's actually in that mine.